API & Webhooks

 - Verify the URL returns a

-- Ensure HTTPS is used (HTTP endpoints are not supported)
+- Ensure HTTPS is used (HTTP endpoints are rejected)

 Calls Not Being Placed